Ripple Effects

 Rebecca Dunn Bryant, AIA

-Principal
+Founder & Principal

-Rebecca Dunn Bryant, AIA co-founded WATERSHED in 2008 in order to build expertise around affordable, sustainable building solutions for a hot humid climate and create built environments that inspire a greater connection with the natural world.
+Rebecca Dunn Bryant, AIA co-founded Watershed in 2008 in order to build expertise around affordable, sustainable building solutions for a hot humid climate and create built environments that inspire a greater connection with the natural world.
 Originally from Alabama, Rebecca moved to Colorado to study sustainable design in 1990, receiving a BA in Social Ecology from the University of Colorado and a Masters of Architecture from Tulane University.

 She worked in San Francisco, New York, and Houston, before returning home to get red dirt back under her feet.
 Rebecca has spent almost three decades focused on sustainable design and is frequently a featured speaker at conferences across the Southeast.
 Her work has been recognized with a Synergy Award from the Citizen’s Environmental Coalition, a LEED Fellowship, and AIA Alabama’s Presidents Award for leadership.
 She was also highlighted as one of 9 “Green Leaders in Red States” and Mobile Bay’s “Top 40 under 40” class of 2011.